dfbr/pythonLessons/Lessons/makeChoices.md

 elif timeOfDay == "afternoon":
     print("Just water right now")
 elif timeOfDay == "evening":
-    print("Water again please.")
+    print("Whisky please.")
 else:
     print("What are you doing awake?")
 ```

 We need to give Python a **condition** that it can evaluate.
 This is the `timeOfDay == "morning"` part.

-Note the double `=` sign.
+Note the double `==` sign.
 This doesn't assign a value to a variable, instead it asks the question **is the value on the left equal to the value on the right?**.

 The condition doesn't have to be `==`.
 It can be anything that evaluates to **True** or **False**.